You've got questions.

 Q: What is Historical Catch Data in the app?

-Historical Catch Data is a quick high level summary of your Chinook Salmon, Pacific Halibut, Lingcod, and other catches for the current fishing season, and can be a useful resource if you are questioned by a Fishery Officer.
+Historical Catch Data is a quick high level summary of your Chinook salmon, halibut, and lingcod catches for the current fishing season, and can be a useful resource if you are questioned by a fishery officer.

-Q: Do I need to participate in the iREC or iARC reporting program?
+Q: Do I need to participate in the iREC reporting program if I recorded my fishing activity in the app?

 The iREC reporting program is an ongoing program which collects information every month on fishing effort and catch.
-Randomly selected participants provide information about fishing activity including kept and released catch of over 80 species of finfish and shellfish, as well as effort information by date, area and fishing method.
+Sport fishers provide information about fishing activity including kept catch of over 80 species of finfish and shellfish, and released catch of finfish, as well as effort information by date, area, and fishing method.
+Fishers are also required to report if they did not fish during their reporting period.

-Q: How will I know if I've been selected for the iREC or iARC reporting programs?
+Q: How will I know if I've been selected for the iREC reporting program?

-• You will receive reminder email messages near the beginning of your reporting period.
-These email messages will be sent to the address included in your DFO licensing system account so please ensure that account has your current email address.
-Please note this is not necessarily the same email address you used when creating your FishingBC App account, which is a different and completely separate account.
+Also, you will receive reminder email messages just before and just after your reporting period.
+These messages will be sent to the email address associated with your NRLS account, so please ensure that is up to date.
+(Please note, this is not necessarily the same email address you used when creating your FishingBC App account, which is a different and completely separate account.)

 Catch Log